Mohammed Osman

 Mohammed Osman (مُحَمَّد عُثمَان; born 1 January 1994) is a Syrian footballer who plays for a Thai League 1 club Lamphun Warriors as an attacking midfielder.
-He is known for his strong and precise shots.
+He is known for his strong and precise outside of the box shots and his skillful playing style.

 Club career

 Born in Qamishli, Syria, to a Kurdish family, Osman joined Vitesse's youth setup in 2008, aged 15, after starting it out at DVV.
 On 5 July 2013, he signed his first professional contract with the club.
 On 22 May 2015, Osman signed a new one-year contract with the club, being definitely promoted to the main squad.
 He made his first team – and Eredivisie – debut on 14 August, coming on as a late substitute in a 3–0 home win against Roda JC.
 On 6 September 2017, it was announced that Vitesse had terminated Osman's contract.

 On 11 September 2017, Osman joined Eerste Divisie side Telstar following his release from Vitesse.